Top 10 Drought-Tolerant Grasses for Your Yard

 2. Blue Fescue

-Blue fescue is also known as sheep grass, and it’s prized for its drought tolerance and beautiful silver-blue to blue-green color.
+Blue fescue is also known as sheep grass, and it’s prized for its drought tolerance and beautiful silver-blue to blue-green color that enhances rock gardens.
 In mild climates, it stays green year-round.
-Blue fescue is a versatile plant that thrives in many conditions and can be grown in rock gardens, rain gardens, or as landscape edging.
+In addition to landscape edging, blue fescue can also be used in rain gardens.

 USDA Hardiness Zones: 4-9